Welfare FAQ

 • What if I have lost someone?

-If you are suffering from Bereavement, please contact your GP or the Welfare Service.
+If you are suffering from Bereavement, please get in touch with your GP or the Welfare Service.
 We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as looking at the option of taking a break from your studies, reasonable adjustments, a hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as looking at the option of taking a break from your studies, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension and buddy scheme while you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • Samaritans